osneyrilxee/travel-agency/README.md

 - [x] `def mysteriousnumbergame()`
 - [x] `def question()`

+*Only missing something in the main there is not significant but good to add*

 **Maybe create a graphic interface in Rust and work on grpahic style with Vue.js**

 ## To-update

 - [x] Make all project functions independent in a single functions.py file.
-- [-] Protect against all errors for an optimal user experience
+- [x] Protect against all errors for an optimal user experience
 - [x] Finished the main script

 Rilxee JJ copyright 2025